aridoza/foundational-java/oop-java/subclassing-lab/README.md

 #### Requirements

-- Create an Animal class with the following properties set in the constructor: numLegs, topSpeed, isEndangered, name.
+- Create an Animal class with the following properties set in the constructor:  topSpeed, isEndangered, name.
 - Create subclasses of Animal called Mammal and Reptile
 - Create at least one subclass of Mammal, and one subclass of Reptile
 - Each subclass must have something that makes it unique from its parent class.
+- Create a Main class with main method
+- Initialize a list of animals, add differnt types of mammals and reptiles in it

+The main objective is to practice everything that was covered in the lesson.
+Also, try to break your code, debug and learn from the exceptions you get.

 **Bonus:**
 - Create more than the minimum number of mammal or reptile subclasses